akapribot/kutkut/README.md

 <h2>Version History</h2>

+<strong>0.2: Re-designed graphical interface</strong><br>
+Kutkut Chatbot version 0.2 is the second release featuring re-designed graphical interface, theme chooser with 3 in-built themes, better Pause feature, and Sally bot, Kutkut's own customized version of the Alice bot.

-<strong>0.1 - Alice by Intelligence</strong><br>
+<strong>0.1: Alice by Intelligence</strong><br>
-KutKut ChatBot version 0.1 is the initial release.
+Kutkut Chatbot version 0.1 is the initial release.
 Latest AIML files (brain of the chatter bot) from Alice have been provided with this release.

 <h2> FAQ </h2>

 <strong>1.
-Why KutKut ChatBot?</strong><br>
+Why Kutkut Chatbot?</strong><br>
-Ans: Most of the ALICE implementations are either web-centric or console-based, but KutKut ChatBot is a desktop-oriented software having a graphical interface for making chats.
+Ans: Most of the ALICE implementations are either web-centric or console-based, but Kutkut Chatbot is a desktop-oriented software having a graphical interface for making chats.

 <strong>2.
-Why Java was chosen to develop KutKut ChatBot?</strong><br>
+Why Java was chosen to develop Kutkut Chatbot?</strong><br>
 Ans: Java is the best choice as a programming language when it comes to platform-independence, i.e., same program can run on many platforms.
-Java was chosen to develop KutKut ChatBot so that you can run it on all of your systems, no matter what you use – Windows, Linux, Mac OS, or *BSD.
+Java was chosen to develop Kutkut Chatbot so that you can run it on all of your systems, no matter what you use – Windows, Linux, Mac OS, or *BSD.

 <h2>Developer</h2>